FroggyVR1324/Frog-TWM/README.md

 **Why pay for ChatGPT Pro when you have Frog TWM** Made by `Milosz`, inspired by `Slitzy's` WormGPT.
-An unrestricted AI model designed for coding and general tasks without built-in ethical constraints.
+An unrestricted AI model designed for coding and general tasks.
 This program aims to be very beginner friendly as possible with an easy setup.
 This is the first installment in my **Github Experiments Series** where i do a course of random things based off of other people or ideas that came to me in the middle of nowhere.
 </div>

-FrogTWM is an AI model built for coding with no limitations in mind.
 This is HEAVILY inspired by SlitzyCodesTooMuch's WormGPT.
-FrogTWM does NOT contain a GUI because i cant be bothered to make one.

 ---